XGRIDS Pro Guide™ / Module 8: LixelStudio

 Noise removal happens at two stages in LixelStudio, and it is important to understand which one applies to the situation.

-Processing-time Filter Level is set in Advanced Settings before processing begins (Section 5.1.3).
-It has 3 levels: Strong, Normal, and Weak.
-Strong removes more noise but may strip fine structural detail such as railings.
+Processing-time Filter Level is set in Advanced Settings before processing begins.
+LixelStudio upgraded this to AI-powered filtering that more effectively removes noise while preserving fine structures such as railings and pipes.
+The filter has 3 levels: Strong, Normal, and Weak.
+For complex scenes like pipe corridors and railing structures, a dedicated enhancement process now removes trailing noise between structures without damaging geometry.
+Strong removes more noise but may strip fine structural detail in extreme cases.
 Normal provides balanced results.
 Weak preserves the most geometry with minimal denoising.
 For high-density scans with fine detail, use Normal or Weak.
-For low-density scans, Weak is safest because Strong can remove real geometry that is already sparse.
+For low-density scans, Weak is safest.

 Warning The processing-time Filter Level cannot be changed after processing completes.
 If the wrong level was selected, the project must be reprocessed from raw data with the corrected setting.
 Choose the filter level before clicking Process.

 Pro Tip: Start with the Denoising tool's default parameters and inspect the result before adjusting.
-Aggressive settings remove real edge geometry along with noise, particularly on thin elements like handrails, cable trays, and pipe runs.
+Aggressive settings can remove real edge geometry along with noise, particularly on thin elements like handrails, cable trays, and pipe runs.
 Compare the denoised result against the original to verify nothing critical was removed.
+The AI-powered-powered Filter Level reduces this risk in the processing-time filter, but the post-processing Denoising tool still uses statistical neighborhood analysis and benefits from a careful parameter check.

-Horizontal Slice (6.14) generates horizontal cuts through the point cloud for floor plan creation.
+Horizontal Slice generates horizontal cuts through the point cloud for floor plan creation.
 The tool displays 3 views and slicing is performed in the front view.
-Default slice thickness is 0.5 m (1.6 ft).
+Default slice thickness is 1.6 ft (0.5 m).
 The Step function auto-generates multiple slices at a configurable spacing (default 0.5 m).
 Each slice can be previewed in a floating window before export.
-Output formats are LAS and RCP.
+Output formats: LAS, RCP, and PNG and TIFF for direct image-based downstream drafting and documentation.

-Vertical Slice (6.15) generates vertical cuts for elevation and section drawings using the same workflow in the top view.
+Vertical Slice generates vertical cuts for elevation and section drawings using the same workflow in the top view, with the same real-time preview and PNG/TIFF export options.

 Coordinate preservation: Slicing uses the internal view adjustment and does not change the point cloud's coordinates.
 If the point cloud needs to be rotated before slicing (for example, to align walls with the slice plane), use the Align tool first.
 Note that Align permanently changes coordinates in the saved output.